 ‘You stole it!’ she rang.

 ‘I see.’
 Lady Petal stretched her legs under her enormous flowery dress.
 She then started fanning herself contemplatively.

-The train stopped in front of a large golden gate.
+The train stopped suddenly in front of a large golden gate.
 The wheels screeched wildly, the crystals hanging from the stove shook back and forth.
-Beyond the gate Peter could see a manor house shaped like a round bottle.
-Its roof was pointy and had a pink cloud hanging over it.
-A strong scent of rose and lemon came in through the carriage door as it was opened from the outside.
+Beyond the gate Peter could see a white marble manor house, shaped like a round bottle.
+Its roof looked like a cork with puffs of pink cloud seeping from its pores.
+A strong scent of roses and lemons came in through the carriage door as it opened from the outside.

 ‘Wait!’
 Peter cried.
 ‘What is the Grey District?’

 ‘You can just sit in that chair until the Violet District.
 Feel free to take one of my patron crystals from the stove.
 I use them for various charity causes.’ she laughed sharply. ‘ It will be your proof that you are under my protection today.’